OUR MISSION

 A former USAF linguist and lifelong wellness advocate, Liz blends firsthand military experience with decades of healing work.
 From massage therapy to instructing fitness classes, she’s supported countless veterans in their recovery journeys.
 Her voice is one of deep care, truth, and fierce compassion for those who’ve served.

-Corey Roberts Executive Director
+Corey Roberts

 A U.S. Army veteran with 14 years of service, Corey brings deep operational experience, leadership, and heart to Sovereign Roots.
 From combat deployments and human intelligence missions to community-building projects on Colorado’s Front Range and Western Slope, he has made it his mission to serve with integrity—both in and out of uniform.
 His focus today is on creating healing, purpose-driven spaces where veterans can reconnect, rebuild, and move forward.